RobinWragg/JaiTools/README.md

 Planned work:
 * Improved handling of #hashtags and other metaprogramming labels
+* Gather completions from Jai scratch buffers (files without a location on disk)

 Issues, pull requests and other contributions are very welcome!